sleroy/x_farming/README.md

 # X Farming [x_farming]

-Farming mod with new plants, crops and ice fishing.
+Farming with new plants, crops and ice fishing.

 ![screenshot](screenshot.png)